 The college has done consistently well in Curricular and Cocurricular activities.
-The National Assessment and Accreditation Council (NAAC), a statutory body of the UGC has accredited the college B Grade with 2.82 CGPA on a four-point scale.
+The National Assessment and Accreditation Council (NAAC), accredited the college by B++ Grade with 2.80 CGPA on a four-point scale.
 The Departments of Economics, Commerce, Sanskrit and Microbiology are approved Research Centres under the Mahatma Gandhi University.